konrad-jamrozik/droidmate/README.md

 * Android Support plugin.
 * Kotlin plugin.

+You also have to set IntelliJ path variable `DM_REPO` to point to the root directory of your local clone.

 After opening an IntelliJ project (see section below), run `Refresh all gradle projects` from `Gradle` plugin toolbar.
 After this you should be able to `Build -> Make Project` and run the tests (see section below).

 ### IntelliJ settings